-Starting university is an exciting time, with lots of opportunities to take advantage of - some students can find this quite daunting.
+Starting university is an exciting time, but it can also be a big change from school or college.
+With lots of opportunities to take advantage of - some students can find this quite daunting.

-These pages contain lots of information about the support available to help new students adapt to studying at DMU.
+These pages contain some useful information about the support available to help new students adapt to life at DMU.

 If you would like to speak to someone about preparing for university, or you are finding it difficult to adjust to your new environment, the Transitions team can help you cope better with the challenges of academic study and independent living.

-There is a lot to learn about your new university and much of that information can be found in the handbooks and emails that are sent to you before you arrive at DMU.
+There is a lot to learn about your new university and much of that information can be found in the emails we send before you start your course.
 It is a lot to take in, so do consider also attending a FREE summer school or a preparation day on campus for undergraduate offer-holders.
 Look out for an email invitation a few weeks before your course commences.

 Student Minds has produced a really useful guide for Year 12-13 students preparing to go to university to help with the transitions from school/college to university.
 This life skills resource helps you to anticipate, identify and navigate situations you will encounter when entering higher education.
 It contains information on many topics including paying bills, study skills, housemate issues, identity questions and embedded throughout is how to maintain good mental health and seek help as needed.